dtg3/st_work/hw8/hwa-testplan.md

 to prevent the entire database of the library catalog from being destroyed.
 Lastly, as part of the contract for the new design called for a responsive, resizable site.
-This will be tested via resizing the browser and testing that the contents are not outside of the bounds of the browser.
+This will be tested via resizing the browser and testing that the search bar, the most important element in the catalog, is not outside of the bounds of the browser.

 Each test will be conducted within a python script that utilizes selenium to manipulate and test the web browser contents.
 The contents and results